Parking at the Smithsonian Natural History Museum Can Be Frustrating

 Constitution Independence Avenue Parking for the Natural History Museum

-There is some free parking along the south side of Constitution Avenue and the north side of Independence Avenue.
+There is some parking along the south side of Constitution Avenue and the north side of Independence Avenue.
 Be careful to never remained parked on Constitution or Independence Avenues from 4:00 PM – 6:30 PM on weekdays.
 The parking lane becomes a traffic lane during rush hour, and you have a 100% chance of getting a ticket.

 Parking Enforcement on the National Mall